JonasKruckenberg/k23/manual/src/intro.md

 ## Prerequisites:

-The follwing tools are required to build and run k23:
+The following tools are required to build and run k23:

   - [Rust](https://www.rust-lang.org/tools/install) - k23 is written entirely in Rust
   - [just](https://just.systems) - Just is the simple command runner that k23 uses